How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 PR

-The best ways to use Android apps on Windows 11 in 2025 (ranked)
+The best ways to use Android apps on Windows 11 after WSA (ranked)

 Option A — Android emulator (best overall)

-Use tools like BlueStacks or LDPlayer to run Android apps in a virtual Android environment on your PC.
+Use tools like BlueStacks (or other reputable emulators) to run Android apps inside a virtual Android environment on your PC.

-• Best for: games, social apps, general Android apps
+• Best for: Android-only apps, games, social apps, testing, multi-account use

-• Tradeoffs: uses more CPU/RAM; setup is slightly technical
+• Tradeoffs: uses more CPU/RAM; setup can be slightly technical

 Option B — Google Play Games on PC (best for supported Android games)

-Google’s official PC client runs certain Android games on Windows.
+Google’s official PC client runs supported Android games on Windows, with a PC-friendly experience.

 Option C — Phone Link app streaming (best if you already have an Android phone)

-• Best for: messaging, notifications, quick access to phone apps
+• Best for: messaging, verification codes, quick “phone app” access from your desk

 Option D — Web apps / PWA / Windows alternatives (best for productivity and safety)

-Many “Android apps” are really services that work great in a browser or as a Windows app.
+Many “Android apps” are really services that work great in a browser—or have a proper Windows app.
+Installing a site as a PWA often gives you the “app feel” without emulation.

 • Best for: email, notes, cloud storage, social media, productivity tools